• Privacy

 Have you seen all of the store-bough pumpkin pancake mixes on the grocery store shelves?
 I really love just about any pumpkin recipe, but I also want something that’s healthy and doesn’t include refined sugar.
 After the frustration of finding all the extra added ingredients in the store-bought mixes, I decided to just make my own healthy pumpkin pancakes!

 I’m so glad I did, as I’ve discovered once again that homemade is pretty much always better.
-I’ve made these pumpkin protein pancakes without refined sugar, grain/flour or any toxic oils.
+I’ve made these pumpkin protein pancakes without refined sugar, grain/flour or any oils.
 They contain nearly 22g of protein and best of all a serving of pancakes is a big ‘ole stack of 5 pancakes!
 Breakfast doesn’t get much better than this!

 Step 1: Blend oats (oatmeal) into oat flour